Shadman19299/shadman_rabbi_final_project_390/README.md

 # shadman_rabbi_final_project_390
+@settings {
+  font-size: 100;
+}

-#This app will be used to keep track of the Assets for an Agency.
+This app will be used to keep track of the Assets for an Agency.
-#During Annual Inventory checks requires a lot of Pages to print to keep track of the inventory.
+During Annual Inventory checks requires a lot of Pages to print to keep track of the inventory.
 This app can Help people to do that.

 ![IMG_2289](https://user-images.githubusercontent.com/30331470/124396416-64abeb80-dcd7-11eb-8e91-131980cc7ee7.PNG)